 Rothesay Pavilion charity is delighted to announce the appointment of Iseult Timmermans as the new Heritage Engagement Officer for the Rothesay Pavilion restoration project.
 Iseult, who lives in Inverkip, is a graduate of Glasgow School of Art where she specialised in Fine Art Photography.
 She has more than 20 years’ experience in community engagement through heritage and arts practice, including extensive work at Street Level Photoworks in Glasgow where she established an award-winning collaborative engagement and outreach programme.

-Julia Twomlow, Artistic Director and CEO, of Rothesay Pavilion said:
+Julia Twomlow, past Artistic Director and CEO, of Rothesay Pavilion said:

 ‘We were very fortunate to have an excellent shortlist for this post.
 However, Iseult’s stood out for her particular combination of skills and experience which are just what we need for the next stage of the project.
 We very much look forward to welcoming her to the team.’

 ‘I am really delighted to have been chosen for this position.
 The Rothesay Pavilion restoration is a significant development for the island and I look forward to being part of realising this new cultural facility, with all the opportunities it will bring.’

 Iseult will be taking up the post with Rothesay Pavilion part-time from 12 February.